kubesphere/kubekey/README.md

 * **v1.18**: &ensp; *v1.18.6*
 > Looking for more supported versions [Click here](./docs/kubernetes-versions.md)

+> Notice: KubeSphere is currently not supported running on k8s v1.19.x
 ## Requirements and Recommendations

 * Minimum resource requirements (For Minimal Installation of KubeSphere only)：